Oliver Skipp

+Early life

+Skipp was born in Welwyn Garden City and grew up in Hertford.
+From 2003 to 2012, he attended Duncombe Primary School and Richard Hale School in Hertford.

 Club career

+Tottenham Hotspur

-Skipp started his youth career with Bengeo Tigers FC before joining Tottenham Hotspur in 2008.
+Skipp started his youth career with Bengeo Tigers FC in Hertford before joining Tottenham Hotspur in 2008.
 On 29 August 2018, Skipp signed a three-year contract with Tottenham.
 He made his professional debut for Tottenham in a 3–1 EFL Cup win over West Ham United on 31 October.
 He made his league debut in a home match against Southampton, coming on as a late substitute in a 3–1 win, and made his first start on 15 December in a 1–0 win against Burnley.
-In January 2019, Skipp assisted two goals in a in Tottenham's 7–0 win against Tranmere Rovers in the FA Cup.
+In January 2019, Skipp assisted two goals in Tottenham's 7–0 win against Tranmere Rovers in the FA Cup.

 On 17 July 2020, Skipp signed a new three-year contract with the option of a fourth with Tottenham.
 For the 2020–21, season he joined Norwich City on loan.
 Skipp scored the first goal of his career in Norwich's 3–1 win at Birmingham City on 23 February 2021.
 Skipp went on to help Norwich win the Championship and was included in the 2021 PFA Team of the Year.

 Skipp established himself as a regular starter for Tottenham in the first half of the 2021-22 season, making 18 appearances before suffering a pelvic injury in January, which saw him miss the rest of the season.
 On 20 April 2022, Skipp signed a new five-year contract with Tottenham that is set to expire in 2027.
 Skipp made his return from injury in a pre-season friendly on 13 July 2022.
-On 26th February 2023, in the London Derby against Chelsea, he scored the opener 19 seconds after the second half restart for his first senior goal for Spurs and his first in two years.
+On 26 February 2023, in the London derby against Chelsea, he scored the opener 19 seconds after the second half restart for his first senior goal for Spurs and his first in two years.

+Leicester City

+On 19 August 2024, Leicester City announced that they had reached an agreement with Tottenham Hotspur to sign Skipp on a five-year deal for a £20 million transfer fee.
+He made his debut for the club on 24 August 2024 in a 2-1 defeat to Fulham, coming off the bench in the 71st minute.

 International career

-Skipp has represented England at Under-16, Under-17 and Under-18 levels.
+Skipp has represented England at Under-16, Under-17, Under-18 and Under-21 levels.

-On 30 August 2019, he was included in the England U21 squad for the first time.
+On 30 August 2019, Skipp was included in the England U21 squad for the first time.
 He eventually made his U21 debut on 11 October 2019 as a substitute during a 2–2 draw against Slovenia in Maribor.
+Skipp was a member of the squad that were eliminated at the group stage of the 2021 UEFA European Under-21 Championship.

+On 14 June 2023, Skipp was included in the England squad for the 2023 UEFA European Under-21 Championship.
+He came off the bench as a second-half substitute in the final as England defeated Spain to win the tournament.